quicwg/base-drafts/draft-ietf-quic-transport.md

 experiencing congestion.

-If a packet sent with an ECT codepoint is newly acknowledged by the peer in an ACK frame, the endpoint stops setting ECT codepoints in subsequent packets, with the expectation that either the network or the peer no longer supports ECN.
+If a packet sent with an ECT codepoint is newly acknowledged by the peer in an ACK frame without ECN feedback, the endpoint stops setting ECT codepoints in subsequent packets, with the expectation that either the network or the peer no longer supports ECN. the expectation that either the network or the peer no longer supports ECN.

 To protect the connection from arbitrary corruption of ECN codepoints by the